truenas/documentation/content/SCALE/Apps/Chia.md

 ---

 SCALE includes Chia in it's Official Apps catalog.
 Chia Blockchain is a new cryptocurrency that uses Proof of Space and Time.
 Instead of using expensive hardware that consumes exorbitant amounts of electricity to mine cryptos, it leverages existing empty hard disk space on your computer(s) to farm cryptos with minimal resources, such as electricity.

-To install the Chia App
+## install the Chia App

 Click on the Chia apps **Install** button in the *Avaialable Aplications* list.

 ![ChiaInstall](/images/SCALE/chia_Install.png "Install Chia")

 Name your App.
-Click the **Next** button
+Click the **Next** button.

 ![ChiaAppName](/images/SCALE/chia_AppName.png "Chia Name")

-Leave *Enable Custom Host Path for Chia Configuration Volume* and *Enable Custom Host Path for Chia Plots Volume* unchecked and click the **Next* button
+Leave *Enable Custom Host Path for Chia Configuration Volume* and *Enable Custom Host Path for Chia Plots Volume* unchecked and click the **Next** button.

 ![ChiaStorage](/images/SCALE/chia_Storage.png "Chia Storage")

-Click the **Next** button for Chia Environment Variables
+Click the **Next** button for Chia Environment Variables.

 ![chiaSkipEnvironmentalVariables](/images/SCALE/chia_SkipEnvironmental_Variables.png "Chia Skip Environmental Variables")

-Confirm the otions and click the **Submit** button
+Confirm the otions and click the **Submit** button.

 ![chiaSubmit](/images/SCALE/chia_Submit.png "Chia Submit")